Course Overview

 • Commitment

-Learners must be able to commit to the full 10-day programme (60% in-person at Farnborough International Film Studios and 40% live online).
+Learners must be able to commit to the full 10-day programme and to attend all in-person sessions.

 • Equipment

-Access to a laptop with webcam and mic is recommended for online sessions and coursework.
+Access to a laptop with webcam and mic is recommended for online sessions & coursework.
 Learners should bring a notebook, pen, and photo ID to in-person sessions.

 FAQs

-The process includes an online application, eligibility check, and a short discussion about your goals to ensure the course is suitable for you.
+The process includes an online application, an eligibility check, required data form submissions, and a short discussion about your goals to ensure the course is suitable for you.

 No. The programme is designed for beginners and those looking to enter the industry for the first time.